stepin105440/Arya-Calculator/1_Research/README.md

 ## DIFFERENT TYPES OF CALCULATORS:

 1. **ABACUS:**
                Abacus is the first tool created specifically for use in mathematical computations.
 It was invented by Sumerians and Egyptians in 2500 BC.
-The abacus is a table of successive columns with beads or stones representing a single unit, which could be used for addition or subtraction.
+The abacus is a table of successive columns with beads or stones representing a single unit, which could be used for addition or subtraction. \
-   CONS: It is not useful for multiplication or division
+   CONS:\ It is not useful for multiplication or division

 2. **PASCAL CALCULATOR:**
                           Pascal Calculator was invented in 1642 by a french inventor and mathematician Blaise Pascal.
-It performed calculations through a clockwork-type of mechanism.and was lauded for attempting arithmetic calculations which was previously thought impossible.
+It performed calculations through a clockwork-type of mechanism.and was lauded for attempting arithmetic calculations which was previously thought impossible.\
-    CONS:
+    CONS:\
-          1. Production of these type of calculators was difficult
+          1. Production of these type of calculators was difficult.\
-          2. Bulky in size.
+          2. Bulky in size.\